VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 }
 ~~~

-But since we want more control to let the users of our Vidya website decide which look they prefer, we need the `class` setting instead:
+But since we want more control to let Vidya users decide which look they prefer, we need the `class` setting instead:

 ~~~js
 // tailwind.config.js